iamirmasoud/rnn_walkthrough/README.md

 ## Repository Overview

-This repo holds the codes for a step-by-step tutorial on Recurrent Neural Networks, from Basic RNNs and complex deep LSTM networks.
+This repository holds the codes for a step-by-step tutorial on Recurrent Neural Networks with several small projects, from Basic RNNs to complex deep LSTM networks.

 ## Preparing the environment
 **Note**: I have developed this project on __Linux__.
 It can surely be run on Windows and Mac with some little changes.